homiedopie/beberlei.de/2010/01/10/application-lifecycle-management-and-deployment-with-pear-and-phar-revisited-update.rst

 light, however it has a considerable disadvantage: The PEAR installer itself works on a system-wide/user-centric basis, making it impossible to manage dependencies of several applications using only one linux user.
-My little `Pearanha <http://github.com/beberlei/pearanha>`_ to the
-rescue: I have taken the PEAR installer code (which is distributed with all PHP installations across all systems) and put a new CLI tool on top of it.
+My little Pearanha to the rescue: I have taken the PEAR installer code (which is distributed with all PHP installations across all systems) and put a new CLI tool on top of it.
 Its a very simple code-generator that allows to generate a re-configured PEAR installer script which only manages a single application in a given directory.
 This approach is also used by the symfony plugin mechanism, which internally uses the PEAR installer (did you know?).

-Lets revisit my blog application example `from my previous PEAR post <%3Ca%20href=>`_, first install from
-`Github <http://github.com/beberlei/pearanha>`_ and make the "pearanha" file executable and put it in your PATH (A PEAR Server Channel will follow any time soon).
+Lets revisit my blog application example from my previous PEAR post, first install from Github and make the "pearanha" file executable and put it in your PATH (A PEAR Server Channel will follow any time soon).

 Now we need to have an existing application directory somewhere, for example **/var/www/blog** and then we can put Pearanha on top of it